A content marketing planning tool to help marketers generate ideas for the most engaging content types for their audiences

 Here is our latest version:

-The two dimensions used in the matrix help you review how content can support the business to achieve its goals against how different formats appeal to different types of people.
+The two dimensions used in this marketing matrix help you review how content can support the business to achieve its goals against how different formats appeal to different types of people.

 If you're looking to develop your approach content marketing, I strongly recommend doing so within a strategic marketing structure, such as the RACE Framework, which will help you tie together all your different assets, channels, and platforms.

 Thousands of Smart Insights members around the world are applying the RACE Framework to their marketing campaigns, to monitor KPIs at each stage of the customer journey and use data to rapidly optimize their marketing funnel.
-If you haven't already, download our free digital marketing plan template to structure your plan.
+If you haven't already, download our free RACE Growth System template to structure your plan.

 Did you know - nearly half of companies don't have a clearly defined digital marketing strategy?
 These companies are missing opportunities for better integration and risk losing customers due to out-of-date processes.
 With Smart Insights you can access ready-made tools and templates designed to help you drive performance using the latest digital marketing techniques.